-Under the leadership of principals, teachers and support staff members maintain order in the school and are expected to hold everyone to the highest standard of respectful and responsible behaviour.
-As role models, teachers and support staff shall uphold these high standards by:
+Under the leadership of their principals, teachers and other school staff, members are to maintain a positive learning environment and are expected to hold everyone to the highest standard of respectful and responsible behaviour.
+As role models, teachers and support staff will uphold these high standards when they:

-- helping students work to their full potential and develop their sense of selfworth; - empowering students to be positive leaders in their classroom, school, and community; - communicating regularly and meaningfully with parents; - maintaining consistent standards of behaviour for all students; - demonstrating respect for all students, staff, parents, volunteers, and the members of the school community; - preparing students for the responsibilities of citizenship.
+- help students work to their full potential and develop their sense of self-worth; - empower students to be positive leaders in their classroom, school, and community; - communicate regularly and meaningfully with parents; - maintain consistent standards of behaviour for all students; - demonstrate respect for one another, all students, staff, parents, volunteers, and other members of the school community; - prepare students for the full responsibilities of citizenship.

-Teachers and support staff shall also assist principals in maintaining close cooperation with the school community and in establishing and maintaining consistent disciplinary practices in the school.
-In addition, teachers and support staff shall assist the principals by reporting incidents that may lead to a suspension, by responding to all incidents and when necessary assisting the principal in conducting investigations.
+Teachers and support staff will also assist principals in maintaining close co-operation with the school community and in establishing and maintaining consistent disciplinary practices in the school.
+In addition, teachers and support staff will assist the principals by reporting incidents that may lead to a suspension, by responding to all incidents and when necessary assisting the principal in conducting investigations.